octopus-network/substrate-ibc/README.md

 cargo doc --open
 ```

-or by visiting this site: <Add Your Link>
+or by visiting this site: https://docs.rs/pallet-ibc